 For bans of less than 56 days, the DVLA should return the licence to you automatically when the ban has expired.
 If you do not receive the licence, contact the DVLA direct.

 If the disqualification is for more than 56 days, your licence will automatically be revoked.
-As a result, you have to formally apply for a new licence, which requires making an application and paying a fee.
-If you fail to make a formal application, the licence will still be invalid, regardless of the fact that the disqualification has been served.
+As a result, you must formally apply for a new licence, which requires making an application and paying a fee.
+If you fail to make a formal application, the licence will still be invalid, although the disqualification has been served.

 Penalty points are only removed from your driving licence when you are disqualified under the totting up process, which would normally result in a ban of 6 months.
 This would then have the effect of "wiping the slate clean" and removing all points taken into account when the totting up ban was imposed.
 An instant ban, which is not subject to the totting up process, has no effect on other penalty points.

 Can I apply for my licence to be returned before I have served the full ban?

 Yes.
 For bans of 2 years or more, you can apply for your licence to be reinstated once you have served either 2 years or 50% of the ban, whichever is the longer.